zaki/irrlicht/lib/Win64-visualStudio/readme.txt

 When installing the platform SDK, make sure you install the x64 and IA64 compilers from Developer Tools -> Visual C++ Compilers.
+If you're using VC Express you will only be able to compile from the command line.